 That sounds easy and straight forward, but it is not always easy.

-It’s easy when we think about being able to plan and plans go as scheduled.
+It’s easy when we think about being able to plan and having plans go as scheduled.
 We plan to do something fun and then everything works out.
-However, we also have to think about other situations.
-Maybe plans get cancelled due to rain or someone in the house being sick.
-We can’t follow through on those plans at that moment, but we can talk with the kids about why plans have changed and make new plans for the future.
+However, we’ve also had to think about other situations.
+Maybe plans get canceled due to rain or someone in the house being sick.
+We can’t follow through on those plans at that moment, but we can talk with the kids about why plans have changed and made new plans for the future.

 No matter if it is easy or difficult to be consistent, it is important to your relationship with your child or children.
 They need to know they can rely on you for the little things (bedtime story) and the big things (they hit something with the car the first time driving alone).
 Being consistent allows them to be able to know they can trust you and it gives them a sense of secuity at any age.
 My children know what they can expect from me given their choices and are not surprised when they get the same expectations and consistency they always have.
 This goes for my grandkids too–no food outside the kitchen and not shoes in the house!

 One of the best bonding experiences for parents and children is doing activities together and having fun together.
 These activities can be as simple as doing crafts at home or going to the local zoo or they can be as big as family vacations.
 (I have a personal love for Disney World!)
 It doesn’t matter what you do, it’s that you are spending quality time with the children.

 Chores can even be a fun activity!
 I hate to mop floors.
 It is just one of those things I find too time-consuming and annoying.
 However, when my children were elementary school age, I made it into a fun game they enjoyed.
 In the winter, I would let them put on swimsuits and “swim” in the kitchen or bathroom.
 I would move the furniture (in the kitchen), give them rags, put soapy water on the floor, and let them slip and slide around!
 They had fun and I had a clean floor!